bordaigorl/sublime-omnidocs/Readme.md

 ## Language and Lookup docs

-The `language_docs` and `lookup_docs` specify which command has to be executed when the user requests the reference for the current language and help on a selected symbol respectively.
+The `language_docs` and `lookup_docs` setting specify which command has to be executed when the user requests the reference for the current language and help on a selected symbol respectively.
+The value of `language_docs` can also be a list of entries, for languages with more than one documentation resource.
 The `args` field of the `lookup_docs` setting should contain the `$selection` variable to show relevant information.
 For example a generic `lookup_docs` setting could be `{"command": "open_url", "args": {"url": "http://www.google.com/#q=$selection"}}`.

 ## Module docs